(Corrects paragraph 5 to say U.S. Bank is trustee for junior bondholders)

-NEW YORK Aug 18 (Reuters) - Momentive Performance Materials, the quartz and silicone maker owned by Apollo Global Management, will embark Monday on a week of hotly contested hearings seeking court approval of a plan to cut $3 billion in debt and exit bankruptcy.
+NEW YORK Aug 18 (Reuters) - A judge said he will rule on Tuesday whether junior bondholders of Momentive Performance Materials, a quartz and silicone maker owned by Apollo Global Management, are being fairly pushed behind other creditors, a decision that could make or break Momentive's plan to cut $3 billion in debt and exit bankruptcy.

-The Waterford, New York-based company filed for Chapter 11 bankruptcy in April with an agreement to transfer control to a class of bondholders, but most other creditors have vigorously opposed the plan.
+Waterford, New York-based Momentive filed for Chapter 11 bankruptcy in April with an agreement to transfer control to a class of bondholders, but most other creditor classes have vigorously opposed the plan.

-Bankruptcy Judge Robert Drain has set aside four days this week - Monday, Tuesday, Thursday and Friday - to hash out the disputes in his White Plains, New York, courtroom and decide whether to approve the plan.
-The deal is premised on a $1.3 billion loan from JPMorgan Chase & Co and a $600 million rights offering available to holders of second-lien bonds, who would walk away with Momentive's equity.
+Drain has set aside four days this week - Monday, Tuesday, Thursday and Friday - to hear objections the deal, which is premised on a $1.3 billion loan from JPMorgan Chase & Co and a $600 million rights offering available to holders of second-lien bonds, who would walk away with Momentive's equity.